nponiros/sync_server/README.md

 #### subscribe

 This must be the second message sent.
 It is needed to setup callbacks to inform the client about changes made by other clients.
+You need to wait on the `clientIdentity` response before subscribing to make sure that the server saved the clientIdentity.

 * Params: JSON with
   * type: "subscribe"